Cooperation, Competition, and Maliciousness: LLM-Stakeholders Interactive Negotiation: LLMs Playing the Game

-\textbf{End of negotiation.} After all rounds, the project's proposer $p_1$ is prompted with instructions to propose a final official deal ($\pi_{p_1}^{(r+1)}$).
-Similar to rounds' prompts, these instructions are appended to the initial prompt and the last $n$ interactions.
+\textbf{End of negotiation.} After $R$ rounds, the project proposer $p_1$ is prompted with instructions to propose a final official deal ($\pi_{p_1}^{(R+1)}$).
+Similar to eqn.~\ref{eqn:input_output}, these instructions are appended to the initial prompt and the last $n$ interactions.
+This final deal determines whether an agreement has been reached.
+The achieved utility of each party becomes: